Non-payment of fee: Pak school in Dubai refuses online classes to students

 Pakistan consulate staff is warned to pay their kids’ dues otherwise they would be rusticated from Sheikh Rashid Pakistan School.

 Interestingly, Pakistan’s Sheikh Rashid School in Dubai is the only educational institute that runs under Pakistan Consulate Dubai.
-Pakistan diplomatic mission has ironically.
+Pakistan diplomatic mission has ironically, imposed the educational fees on its employees through the management of Sheikh Rashid Pakistan School.

+It is observed that the higher officials of Pakistan Consulate Dubai do not send their children to Sheikh Rashid Pakistan School and always for American and British curriculum schools in Dubai while the other staff of Pakistan Consulate Dubai has to send their kids in Pakistani school.

+Dubai is the only diplomatic mission of Pakistan where Pakistani school has imposed fees on the children of diplomatic mission’s employees.
+Diplomatic officials say that overseas Pakistani diplomatic Schools do not take fees from the diplomatic mission’s children in any country of the world.